-In the 1980s, Japan popularized the practice of shinrin-yoku, also known as forest bathing, an ancient Japanese practice of immersing oneself in nature by mindfully using all five senses.
-In Ayurveda, this is called pratyahara: using the senses as a mindfulness tool.
+In the 1980s, Japan popularized the practice of shinrin-yoku, also known as forest bathing, which is the practice of immersing oneself in nature by mindfully using all five senses.
+In Ayurveda, opening your senses as a mindfulness practice is called pratyahara.

-Or just meditate in the forest and immerse your mind with the silence of nature.
+Or just meditate in your local park or the forest and immerse your mind in the silence of nature.
 Meditation has been shown to positively express our genes—something we evolved to do from our deep connection to nature.

 Based on research, nature has become a critical aspect of preventive healthcare and healing in Japanese medicine.

 Studies suggest that humans have spent 99.99 percent of our time on Earth living in a natural environment, which we have clearly adapted to.